rpm-software-management/dnf/doc/api_package.rst

     Seconds since the epoch when the package was built (integer).

+  .. attribute:: downloadsize

+    The size of rpm package in bytes (integer).

   .. attribute:: epoch

     Epoch of the package (integer)

+  .. attribute:: files

+    Files the package provides (list of strings)

   .. attribute:: installtime

     Seconds since the epoch when the package was installed (integer).

+  .. attribute:: installsize

+    Space in bytes the package takes on the system after installation (integer).

   .. attribute:: name